gmacario/wtf-docs/README.md

 Use Cases:

 1. Esco di casa e dimentico il telefono in casa (oggi)
-      - every object will have a beacon on it (cover,gadjets, etc)
+    - Every object will have a beacon on it (cover, gadgets, etc)
-      - Udoo will scan all beacon (true/false) in a restricted area
+    - The UDOO NEO will scan all beacon (true/false) in a restricted area
-      - we' ll use google calendar API (text message for schedule)
+    - We will use Google Calendar API (text message for schedule)
-      -

 2. Esco di casa e dimentico di chiudere il gas (domani)
+    - Door sensor is an input of IoTSemplice
+    - Gas tap is an output of IoTSemplice

 ### The architecture